Varman dynasty (Bengal): Harivarman

 Harivarman, under whom Bhatta Bhavadeva of the Bhuvanesvara Prashasti served as the minister of war and peace.
 On the basis of the colophon of the manuscript it can be assumed that Harivarman had a long reign of 46 years.
 It confirms to the information of the Bhuvanesvara inscription, where it is recorded that he ruled for a long time.

 Harivaman, having seen Ramapala's success in recovering northern Bengal, propitiated Ramapala in order to avoid a Pala attack on his territory.
 It is doubtful whether Harivarman extended his rule towards Orissa.
 There is reference to a son of Harivarman both in the Bhuvanesvara inscription and Vajrayogini plate, but hardly anything is known about him.

 Samalavarman

 Samalavarman, another son of Jatavarman, was the next king.
 His name figures prominently in the genealogical accounts of the Vaidik Brahmins, who are said to have migrated to Bengal from Madhyadesha during his reign.
 There was matrimonial relation between the Varmans and the Lankan King Vijayabahu I; in all probability Trailokyasundari, daughter of Samalavarman, was married to the Lankan king.

+Besides Bhojavarman, King Samalavarman had another son named Udayin, who is said to be a great warrior, whom none could approach in the battlefield.